myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-24T04:06:48.363Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-24T05:41:21.345Z
 >
-> And where AT Protocol is most powerful is when you set up a domain that you own in your handle.
-This ensures that you are always unique and identifiable on any service on the AT Protocol.
+> Do you mean official apps like "staging.bsky.social"?

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-24T04:03:34.271Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-24T05:39:31.441Z
 >
-> Bluesky Social is basically a demonstration app for AT Protocol.
-Bluesky is an app built on top of AT Protocol, but it's possible to build completely different services on AT Protocol than Bluesky.
-(For example, services like Instagram or TikTok).
+> Slightly off-topic, but this image is the most intuitive to understand I have ever seen

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-24T03:44:05.744Z
+> Jay 🦋 @jay.bsky.team 2023-04-24T05:01:30.566Z
 >
-> 🔥🔥🔥
+> hey anil! there’s no blockchain. there’s a user recovery key for accounts, user data is stored in merkle trees, and this is hosted on servers. as if your social data were hosted in a git repo you could transfer from github to gitlab (between hosts)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-24T03:41:22.714Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-24T05:31:55.673Z
 >
-> 🌞🤙🤙🤙
+> He is a master @nighthaven.bsky.social

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-04-24T03:39:27.638Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-04-24T05:30:48.996Z
 >
-> おはスコ〜🌞
+> vibes! 🤝

 ---
 <!-- MY-BSKY_TIMELINE:END -->